Void Meditation and the Embodied Cosmos: You Are the Gateway

 You are not separate.

-You are the cosmos, experiencing itself through a nervous
+experiencing itself through a nervous system.

 When the world feels too vast, too chaotic—when you feel like a speck